bcollard/porthole/README.md

 ## Authentication
 - the API Gateway is the only entry point to the cluster
-- the API Gateway authenticates the user and forwards the request to the backend app
+- the API Gateway authenticates the user and forwards the request to the backend app (Porthole)
-- the backend will fetch dev permissions upon receiving the request, using the `id_token` in the request header, and connecting to an authorization server that can map user roles/groups to a list of allowed namespaces
+- the backend app (Porthole) will fetch dev permissions upon receiving the request, using the `id_token` in the request header, and connecting to an authorization server that can map user roles/groups to a list of allowed namespaces